banisterious/obsidian-oneirometrics/docs/planning/features/web-worker-architecture-plan.md

 - [ ] **User Settings**: Decide which aspects of worker behavior should be configurable by users
 - [ ] **Documentation Requirements**: Plan user and developer documentation updates needed to support this feature
 - [ ] **Security Review**: Schedule a security review of worker communication protocol and data handling
+- [x] **DOM Manipulation Strategy**: ✅ DECIDED: Use DocumentFragment with CSS transitions for efficient DOM updates